reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 />
 ```

-When the component unmounts, React will call the cleanup function returned from the ref callback.
+When the component unmounts, React will call the cleanup function returned from the `ref` callback.
 This works for DOM refs, refs to class components, and `useImperativeHandle`.

 <Note>

-Previously, React would call ref functions with `null` when unmounting the component.
-If your ref returns a cleanup function, React will now skip this step.
+Previously, React would call `ref` functions with `null` when unmounting the component.
+If your `ref` returns a cleanup function, React will now skip this step.

-In future versions, we will deprecate calling the ref with `null` when unmounting components.
+In future versions, we will deprecate calling refs with `null` when unmounting components.

 </Note>

-Due to the introduction of ref cleanup functions, returning anything else from a ref callback will now be rejected by TypeScript.
+Due to the introduction of ref cleanup functions, returning anything else from a `ref` callback will now be rejected by TypeScript.

 The fix is usually to stop using implicit returns, for example: